ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/GCP_Google_Cloud_Platform.md

 8. Navigate to the **KEYS** tab, click **ADD KEY** and select `Create new key`.
    (You can use your own key, but the properties have to be the same as when you generate it.
-So it is highly recommended to use the `Create a new key` option.)
+So it is highly recommended to use the `Create new key` option.)

    ![Create a new private key](gcp/selectToCreateANewKey.png)